 The Irish Rock ‘N’ Roll Museum Experience, Curved Street, Temple Bar, Dublin 2

 Earlier this week, Patrick, Smith and I headed along to the Irish Rock ‘N’ Roll Museum Experience in Temple Bar, Dublin.
-As lovers of Irish Rock, Patrick and I were looking forward to this brand new Dublin experience (the museum only opened it’s doors to the public last month) and learning more about Ireland’s Rock history.
+As lovers of Irish Rock, Patrick and I were looking forward to this brand new Dublin experience (the museum only opened its doors to the public last month) and learning more about Ireland’s Rock history.

 However there was an extra buzz about the tour because we were going to introduce Smith to the musical world of rehearsal studios, Irish Rock legends and bring him behind the scenes of a real venue.
 At five months old the world is his oyster and maybe one day he’ll be recording in the very studios we visited that day!

 The Irish Rock ‘N’ Roll Museum Experience kicks off at the Button Factory on Curved Street.
 You can’t miss the Box Office Entrance as there are lots of banners pointing you in the right direction.
 The tour/experience is a guided tour of the Button Factory and Temple Lane Studios and it lasts 75 mins in total.
-Tour ticket prices are €16 for adults, €14 for students/seniors, €12 for children, a family ticket costs €50 and there are discounts available for groups of 10 or more.
-Tours take place from 10am with the last tour at 5.30pm every day, seven days a week.
+Tour ticket prices range from €15 to €22, a family ticket costs between €60 and €71 depending on when you visit, and there are discounts available for groups of 10 or more.
+Tours take place from 11.30am (11am on Saturdays and Sundays) with the last tour at 5.30pm every day, seven days a week.

 Our tour guide for our Irish Rock ‘N’ Roll experience was Klara McDonnell, a presenter from The Sound Feed, and an Irish Singer/Songwriter who had both rehearsed and gigged under the Rock “N’ Roll Museum roof … so there really was no better person to show us the rock ‘n’ roll ropes.
-We were joined by two other couples for the tour, which offered us plenty of scope to ask Clara questions and take photo’s.
+We were joined by two other couples for the tour, which offered us plenty of scope to ask Clara questions and take photos.

 The tour is broken into two parts.
 The first part of the tour takes place in The Button Factory and includes a ‘behind the scenes’ tour of the rehearsal rooms and recording studio where you get to watch a short film on Irish Rock but more importantly … dress up like a ‘Rock Star’ and jam to your heart’s content or until you have enough selfies!